Network Scrutiny

 Saily — security bundle, EU hub default

 Saily markets malware blocking, optional virtual location, and Nord-adjacent privacy4.
-Architecturally, 1Global hub routing is a feature for consistent policy enforcement—not a bug— but it conflicts with US-local breakout goals.
-Our six US sessions matched third-party Vietnam→Romania anecdotes in spirit: you are on US radio, EU internet.
+Architecturally, 1Global hub routing is a feature for consistent policy enforcement—not a bug—but it conflicts with US-local breakout goals.
+Our nine US sessions matched third-party Vietnam→Romania anecdotes in spirit: you are on US radio, EU internet.

-Where I am less sure: whether every Saily US SKU always maps to the same 1Global egress POP; we only bought the standard 5 GB / 30-day listing in May 2026.
+Where I am less sure: whether every Saily US SKU always maps to the same 1Global egress POP; we only bought the standard 5 GB / 30-day listing in May 2026 and re-checked it in NYC on July 2, 2026.
 A wholesale change could localize tomorrow—re-test, do not trust this table forever.

 Nomad — regional home network narrative holds in our sample